 Keywords: Causality, Research Ethics, Institutions, Measurement, Qualitative, Quantitative

-We warmly welcome doctoral candidates from the Doctoral Programme in Social Sciences and the Doctoral Programme in Political, Societal and Regional Change at the University of Helsinki to propose papers.
-This 8th annual is organised as an online conference.
+We warmly welcome doctoral candidates from the Doctoral Programme in Social Sciences and the Doctoral Programme in Political, Societal and Regional Change at the University of Helsinki as well as doctoral candidates from other universities to propose papers.
+This 8th annual conference is organised as an online conference.

 We have confirmed two globally recognised scholars as keynote speakers: Professor Deirdre McCloskey (University of Illinois at Chicago) and Professor Iddo Tavory (New York University).

-The deadline for abstract submissions (max.
-300 words) is 15th August 2021.
+The extended deadline for abstract submissions (max.
+300 words) is 30th August 2021.
 Please add four or five keywords to your abstract to facilitate the allocation of papers to different sessions.

 If you have any questions or need additional information, please contact Tuuli Holttinen: firstname.lastname@example.org